Why Do Kids Grind Their Teeth at Night? | Pediatric Bruxism Explained

 3. Limit Stimulants

-4. Night Guards
+4. Custom Night Guards

 5. Dental or Medical Care